 That sounds pretty bad, right?

-Unfortunately, the sodium nitrite (or naturally-occurring nitrites from celery) is necessary in a large industrial setting, where many different people, machines and industrial processes are involved in getting the meat from the feedlot to the store, free of botulism.
+Unfortunately, the sodium nitrite (or naturally-occurring nitrites from celery) is necessary in a large industrial setting, where many different people, machines and industrial processes are involved in getting the meat from the feedlot to the store, free of botulism and other harmful bacteria.

-You can get your pork belly with skin (sometimes called the “rind”) or without.
-If you get it with skin, you will need to cut it off to make your bacon, but then you can make fried pork rinds or “cracklins”, if you like.
+You can get pork belly with skin (sometimes called the “rind”) or without.
+Ask your butcher to remove the skin but save it for you so you can make fried pork rinds, chicharrones, or “cracklins,” if you like.

 The process of “curing” anything simply means using salt to draw the moisture out, so that the food lasts longer.
 And that is what you are going to do with your pork belly to make it into bacon.